Mike Cooley (engineer): Biography

-Michael Joseph Edward Cooley was born on 23 March 1934 in Tuam, Ireland, attended the Christian Brothers School and was classmates with Tom Murphy (playwright) and the trade unionist Mick Brennan.
-He was an apprentice at Tuam Sugar Factory and later studied engineering in Germany, Switzerland and England gaining a PhD in "Computer Aided Design".
+Michael Joseph Edward Cooley was born on 23 March 1934 in Tuam, Ireland, where he attended the Christian Brothers School and was classmates with the playwright Tom Murphy and the trade unionist Mick Brennan.
+Upon leaving school he was an apprentice at the Tuam Sugar Factory, where he worked as a welder and fitter.
+He began learning German in his spare time under the auspices of a Viennese colleague's wife, and in the mid-1950s moved to Germany to study mechanical engineering at the University of Bremen.
+Following a period working for the engineering firm Maschinenfabrik Oerlikon in Zurich, in 1957 Cooley arrived in London, where he worked for the aeronautics manufacturer de Havilland before joining Lucas Aerospace as a design engineer in 1962.
+He later gained a PhD in computer-aided design at the North East London Polytechnic (now the University of East London), and was a visiting professor at the University of Manchester Institute of Science and Technology (UMIST).

+Cooley's political sympathies were always of the anti-capitalist left, having been an admirer of James Connolly from a young age.
+In Britain, he was initially a member of the Communist Party of Great Britain (CPGB), but left that organisation before becoming a founder member of the Maoist Communist Party of Britain (Marxist-Leninist) (CPB-ML) in 1968.

-He married Shirley Pullen in 1961 with whom he had two children.
-Cooley died on 4 September 2020 aged 86.
+Cooley married Shirley Pullen in 1961, with whom he had two children.
+He died on 4 September 2020 in Slough, Berkshire, aged 86.

 Work life

 The Lucas Plan

-In the late 1970s, Mike Cooley was a designer at Lucas Aerospace and chaired the local branch of the technical trade union Technical, Administrative and Supervisory Section (TASS).
+In the late 1970s, Mike Cooley was a senior designer at Lucas Aerospace, and chaired the local branch of the technical trade union Technical, Administrative and Supervisory Section (TASS).
 He was one of the militant activists behind The Lucas Plan, a radical strategy to avoid workforce layoffs by converting production at Lucas from armaments to civilian products.

 The plan's aim was to replace weapons manufacture with the development of socially useful goods, like solar heating equipment, artificial kidneys, and systems for intermodal transportation.
 The goal was to not simply retain jobs, but to design the work so that the workers would be motivated by the social value of their activities.
 As Cooley put it "the workers are the experts”.
 The proposals of the alternative plan were not accepted by Lucas management and Cooley was 'effectively' dismissed in 1981, allegedly for spending excessive time upon union business and "concerns of society as a whole".
-After leaving Lucas he was appointed Technology Director of the GLC and later founded the Greater London Enterprise Board (GLEB).
+After leaving Lucas he was appointed Technology Director of the Greater London Council.